-Since the 2015 annual inspection, there have been no noticeable changes in the geometry of the impoundment, or any other changes that appear likely to have affected the stability or operation of the impoundment.
-Based on information provided by CPS Energy, the maximum depth of the water and CCR in the impoundment during 2016 was 10 feet, which corresponds to a volume of 67.5 acre-ft.
-The minimum depth is zero feet, as observed during the inspection.
+Since the 2016 annual inspection, there have been no noticeable changes in the geometry of the impoundment, or any other changes that appear likely to have affected the stability or operation of the impoundment.
+Based on information provided by CPS Energy, the maximum depth of the water and CCR in the impoundment during 2017 was 10 feet, which corresponds to a volume of 67.5 acre-ft.
+The minimum depth since the last inspection was approximately zero feet.